angelu9/burger/README.md

 9. The application will allow the addition of new burgers, changing the status of a burger to "devoured" and deleting burgers.

-## Contributing to the project##

-* Feel free to create a new branch and edit/add to the project.